tinelix/microbot/README.md

 ### Installation manual (for Discord)
 1. Download or clone this repository with Git: `git clone https://github.com/tinelix/microbot.git`
-2. In `discord_api` folder create `Database` required folder for SQLite DB storage.
+2. In `discord_api` folder, create `Database` required folder for SQLite DB storage.
-3. If running Windows, in `discord.bat` file replace `your_token_here` to your Discord bot token.
-If running Linux or UNIX-like OS, in `discord.sh` file replace `your_token_here` to your Discord bot token.
+3. If running Windows, in `discord.bat` file, replace `your_token_here` to your Discord bot token.
+Or if running Linux or UNIX-like OS, in `discord.sh` file, replace `your_token_here` to your Discord bot token.

    ###### The token can be obtained from [Discord developer portal](https://discord.com/developers).